 image credit: Fried Toast

-Recently a friend of mine, Jan, approached me about wanting to get a photography group started started and though I must admit that I have never personally started a photography group before, I was obviously happy to assist!
+Recently a friend of mine, Jan, approached me about wanting to get a photography group started and though I must admit I have never personally started a photography group before, I was happy to assist!
 Jan is a local amateur photographer who has attended a few of my photography classes.
 She is eager to learn all she can about photography and has brilliantly discovered early on what an important factor networking is in this industry.

 image credit: Weizhong